 Thank you to the many MSU researchers, Extension specialists and educators who contribute to the science and knowledge behind Enviro-weather.

 Our staff and associates

-Larry Olsen is a professor in and Associate Chairperson of Entomology.
+Larry Olsen is a professor in Entomology.
 He currently serves as co-director for the Enviro-weather Program, IPM Program Interim Coordinator, Pesticide Safety Education Program Interim Coordinator, and co-Director of the North Central IPM Center.
 Larry's research interests include farm safety and evaluation of pesticide exposure and risk reduction.
 His outreach efforts focus on pesticide safety education and IPM adoption.

 Jeff Andresen, Associate Professor of Meteorology/Climatology in the Department of Geography, the State Climatologist for Michigan, and co-director for the Enviro-weather Program.
 His research and extension interests focus on weather and climate on agriculture, especially within Michigan and the Great Lakes Region.
 Current and past themes include; climatological trends and potential impacts, water use for agricultural irrigation, potential future changes in climate, and weather and risk management in agricultural production and plant protection.

 Beth Bishop, Enviro-weather Coordinator.
 Beth facilitates and helps manage the various projects within Enviro-weather.
 She serves as liaison among staff members and among Enviro-weather staff and its partners, supporters and users.
 Beth also helps work groups identify priority projects for Enviro-weather.
 She educates users about Enviro-weather tools and works to identify new users and areas for expanding resources.
 You may reach Beth by phone at (517)432-6520.